Glossary of religious and spiritual terms

 The writings prophesized the destruction of evil and triumph of good.

-Sometimes narrowly used to refer to the Book of Revelation in the
+Sometimes narrowly used to refer to the Book of Revelation -- the last book in the Christian Scriptures.

 ||Apocatastasis: The belief that all living entities will